 How do I make AI product descriptions not sound generic?

 Two changes fix most of it.
-First, use a tool that analyzes the artwork rather than rephrasing a text prompt, so the copy contains real detail.
-Second, train the AI on your own writing (your website, artist statement, or posts) so the register matches how you actually talk about your work.
-Then verify on a few pieces before you run the catalog, and refine the voice profile if anything reads off.
+First, use visual analysis rather than a prompt-only paraphrase so the copy contains real detail.
+Second, give Voice Trainer representative writing samples so the register matches how you discuss your work.
+Review several pieces before scaling and refine the profile if anything reads off.

 Do Printful, Printify, or Gelato write product descriptions for you?